Virtual Interview Tips That Will Land You the Job

 It may take some time to hear back, but it’s perfectly acceptable to check in with your interviewer if you don’t hear anything within a week or two.
 Send them another follow-up email saying something like, “I was wondering if you’d made a decision on the role we discussed.
 I’m still very interested and would love to work for your company.
 Let me know if you need any additional information from me.”

-If the interviewer does get back to you with a rejection, it may sting, but when you’re able, it’s a good idea to ask for some feedback.
+A job rejection can feel personal, but when you’re able, it’s a good idea to ask for some feedback.
 The interviewer may be able to tell you where things didn’t go well, so you can adjust your technique for the next interview.

 Job hunting and interviewing are stressful enough without having to worry about technology getting in the way.
-With these tips, you’ll be prepared for your next Zoom interview and confident enough to ace it and win the job.
+With these tips, you’ll be prepared for your next virtual interview and confident enough to ace it and win the job.